lbtwyk/FedVLA_sim/src/mycobot_stacking_project/README.md

 # myCobot Stacking Project

 The main ROS 2 package for cube stacking simulation using the myCobot 280 robot arm.
-This package provides traditional motion planning capabilities using MoveIt 2 and supports data collection for training diffusion policy models.
+This package provides traditional motion planning using MoveIt 2 and supports data collection for training diffusion policy models.

 ## Overview

-This package implements a complete cube stacking pipeline with the following components:
+This package implements a complete cube stacking pipeline:

-- **Cube Spawner Node**: Manages cube placement and randomization in the simulation
+- **Cube Spawner Node**: Manages cube placement in the simulation
 - **Stacking Manager Node**: Executes pick-and-place operations using MoveIt 2
-- **Gazebo Integration**: Custom world files and robot configurations
+- **Gazebo Integration**: Custom world files and robot configurations with enhanced friction
 - **Data Collection**: Integration with trajectory data collection system

 ## Package Structure